ArifAhmed1995/datasciencecoursera/Data-Cleaning-Project/Codebook.md

 ##Codebook
- ###Variables in tidy dataset :
+##Variables in tidy dataset

 Id : Indicates the identity of the person.
  State : Indicates the current state of the subject(i.e.Standing,Walking,Lying,etc)

  Summary of the measurements as taken by the devices in the Smartphone ::